MadRinger/JuniperConfigParser/README.md

 set_commands and as_file with sections

-As far as we are working with dicts, there is really no way to determine intend level or prefix, when it directly passed .
-To perform export on individual section, specify intend/prefix to call as
+As far as we are working with dicts, there is really no way to determine intend level or prefix, when dict directly passed
+.
+To perform export on individual section, specify intend/prefix to call as:

 ```
 a = JuniperConfig(open("router.conf"))